Ragheb Moftah

-Dr. Ragheb Moftah (1898–2001) was an Egyptian musicologist and scholar of the Coptic music heritage.
+Ragheb Moftah (1898–2001) was an Egyptian musicologist and scholar of the Coptic music heritage.
 He co-authored the article on "Coptic Music" for the Coptic Encyclopedia.
 He spent much of his life studying the recording and notation of Coptic liturgical texts.
 The son of Habashi Moftah and Labiba Shalaby, Moftah was one of nine children.

 Education

-He studied in Germany at the Faculty of Agriculture in the University of Bonn in the Rhineland and obtained a BSc in agriculture.
+He studied in Germany at the Faculty of Agriculture of the University of Bonn in the Rhineland and obtained a B.Sc. in agriculture.
 His great passion was music.
-He obtained degrees in Music from Bonn and in Catholic Southern Germany at the University of Munich.
+He obtained degrees in Music from the University of Bonn and in Catholic Southern Germany at the Ludwig-Maximilians-Universität München.
 He made a studio at St. Mary Coptic Orthodox Church Kasriet El-Rihan in Old Cairo.
-In 1927 he invited Prof. Ernest Newlandsmith from London, who transcribed all the Coptic Heritage 1928-1936.
+In 1927, he invited Prof. Ernest Newlandsmith from London, who transcribed all the Coptic Heritage 1928-1936.

 Institute of Coptic Studies

-In 1955 he was responsible for the Music & Hymn Department at the Institute of Coptic Studies and moved the primary studio he had already made in St. Mary Church.
+In 1955, he was responsible for the Music & Hymn Department at the Institute of Coptic Studies and moved the primary studio he had already made in St. Mary Church.
 He began recording the hymns and all the Church services with Mlm.
 Mikhail's voice and then published in more talented voices on cassette tapes, for a total of 54 tapes.